Jira Project Management: A Full Guide for Beginners

 Integrations

 Jira is probably far from the only tool you use for your projects.
-Some teams have purpose-built tools specific to their roles, while others simple prefer other project management tools.
+Some teams have purpose-built tools specific to their roles, while others simply prefer other project management tools.
 Either way, Jira has built-in integrations you can use to export Jira issues and ensure everyone’s up-to-speed without manually copying and pasting data back and forth.

 Jira software use cases